-- Preservation of large tracts of open space around the perimeter of the Village creating an "emerald necklace" for the community and region. - Creation of a network of trails connecting the Village's various neighborhoods with open space. - A network of Village Parks and recreational facilities that are within walking distance of the residents in ???
+- Preservation of large tracts of open space around the perimeter of the Village creating an "emerald neck-lace" for the community and region. - Creation of a network of trails connecting the Village's various neighborhoods with open space. - A network of Village Parks and recreational facilities that are within walking distance of the residents within each neighborhood.